 “This is nice,” Denth said, looking over the house.
 “Strong wood paneling.
 Will break very cleanly.”

 “Yeah,” Tonk Fah added, peeking into a cabinet.
-“Good shelf space.
+“And it has good shelf space.
 Bet we could fit a good half-dozen bodies in here alone.”

 Vivenna shot the two mercenaries a flat look, causing them to chuckle to themselves.

-The house wasn’t as nice as Lemks’ had been, but she didn’t want to be ostentatious.
-The house was, however, of the same style--one of the homes that were built in a row along a well-maintained street.
-More long than it was wide, the building was rimmed on either side with large palm trees, obscuring view, should someone try to spy from the neighboring buildings.
+The house wasn’t as nice as Lemks’ had been, even if it was of the same style.
+She didn’t want to be ostentatious.
+The home was one of many that were built in a row along a well-maintained street.
+More long than it was wide, the building was fenced on either side with large palm trees, obscuring view, should someone try to spy from the neighboring buildings.

 Overall, she was pleased with it.
 A piece of her worried at living in a home that was--despite being relatively modest by Hallandren standards--actually larger than the king’s palace back in Idris.
 However, she and Peprin had looked in cheaper sections of town.
 She didn’t want to live in a place where she was afraid to go out at night--particularly since she worried that her Breath might make her a target.

 Denth and Tonk Fah followed her down the stairs to the main level.
 The home had three stories--a small upper story with sleeping chambers, the main story with a kitchen and sitting room, and a dark cellar for storage.
-The entire building was a little sparsely furnished at the moment, though Peprin--against her wishes--had run off to find some ‘decorations’ as he put it.
+The entire building was sparsely furnished at the moment, though Peprin--against her wishes--had run off to find some ‘decorations’ as he put it.

 She was still worried about what he’d come back with.

+“We sent your soldiers away, as you asked,” Denth said as he clomped down the stairs.
+“They’ll head back to Idris with word for your father to wait and not come searching for you.”

+She nodded.
+Denth’s suggestion that her soldiers were too suspicious had been a good one.
+They deserved to return to her homeland, and Peprin had said they were getting more and more nervous waiting outside.
+They weren’t in on most of Vivenna’s plan--they’d simply been intended to guard her as she came down to the city, and that they had done.
+She could only hope her father wouldn’t be too hard on them for helping her.

-“Old Lemks’s body is taken care of,” Denth was saying as he clomped down the stairs.
+“Old Lemks’s body will soon be taken care of too,” Denth continued.
 “We left some hints in the underground, mentioning that the old man was dead, and that he had no relatives.
 Whatever we didn’t ransack, a gang of burglars will take care of tonight.
 By tomorrow, the city watch will be there, and they’ll take care of the corpse.”

 Vivenna paused at the bottom of the stairs, paling slightly.
 “That doesn’t sound very. . .respectful.”